Who Shares Fake News? Uncovering Insights from Social Media Users' Post Histories: Web Appendix Q - Heterogeneous Effect Analyses

 \subsubsection{Second-stage Analysis}

-In addition to exploring unexpected heterogeneity in treatment effects based on pre-treatment variation in textual information, we can use the $\hat{\tau_i}$ as the dependent variable in a regression to see whether theoretically relevant predictors (e.g., whether the consumer is flagged as a potential fake-news sharer) are moderators of the individual-level treatment effects (Athey and Wager 2021, Chen et al. 2020) even when we control for possibly endogenous covariates (i.e., self-reported gender, age, religiosity, political affiliation, and trait desire for control and sense of power).
+In addition to exploring unexpected heterogeneity in treatment effects based on pre-treatment variation in textual information, we can use the $\hat{\tau_i}$ as the dependent variable in a regression to see whether theoretically relevant predictors are moderators of the individual-level treatment effects (Athey and Wager 2021, Chen et al. 2020) even when we control for possibly endogenous covariates (i.e., self-reported gender, age, religiosity, political affiliation, and trait desire for control and sense of power).
 To do so, we follow a recent development in the literature and use doubly robust estimates instead of $\hat{\tau_i}$ as the latter is biased if either the propensity score or the expected outcome is misspecified (Chen, Sridhar, and Mittal 2021, Semenova and Chernozhukov 2021).

 As in the analyses in the main text, we continue to find strong effects of power-related words on intentions to click and download the browser extension, while failing to find evidence that it encourages joining a fact-checking group.
-Moreover, we still do not find evidence that the treatment differed based on the desire for control or sense of power, nor did it interact with whether participants had been flagged as likely sharers of fake-news.
+Moreover, we still do not find evidence that the treatment differed based on the desire for control or sense of power.
 Instead, we find that the treatment effect is fairly homogeneous, with only some marginal evidence (p$<$.10) that those with self-reported high religiosity have a greater treatment effect of the power manipulation ($p<.10$).
+Table \ref{tab:Second-stage-model} summarizes the results.